-The Compensation Committee, which held five (5) meetings during the fiscal year ended February 28, 2013, currently consists of three members, namely, Messrs.
-Lesser, Chairman, Kreuch and McManus, each of whom qualify as "independent directors" under the Nasdaq corporate governance rules and as "outside directors" under the Internal Revenue Code of 1986.
+The Compensation Committee, which held four (4) meetings and acted by consent three (3) times during the fiscal year ended February 28, 2014, currently consists of three members, namely, Messrs.
+Lesser, Chairman, Kreuch and Glasgow, each of whom qualify as "independent directors" under the Nasdaq corporate governance rules and as "outside directors" under the Internal Revenue Code of 1986.
 The Compensation Committee has the responsibility for establishing, implementing and monitoring adherence to the Company's executive compensation policies and practices; overseeing and administering the Company's stock option plan and restricted stock plans; and approving equity awards and non-equity awards for all employees.
 The Committee's responsibilities are further defined in the Committee's charter.